Bias correction for quantile regression estimators: Introduction

 \section{Introduction}

-Many interesting empirical applications of classical quantile regression (QR) \citep{koenker1978regression} and instrumental variable quantile regression (IVQR) \citep{chernozhukov2005iv} feature small samples sizes, which can arise either as a result of a limited number of observations or when estimating tail quantiles, or both \citep[e.g.,][]{elsner2008increasing,chernozhukov2011inference,adrian2016covar,adrian2019vulnerable}.
-While many existing QR and IVQR estimators exhibit comparable statistical properties in sufficiently large samples, they differ dramatically with respect to their computational performance.
-As with other nonlinear estimators, they also differ with respect to their small sample bias and mean squared error (MSE) and the size accuracy of the corresponding inference procedures.
-However, there is no small sample theory providing guidance for choosing between the many available estimators in applications.
-In this paper, we develop a higher-order analytical framework allowing us to compare the competing estimators in small samples and provide new methods for improving \emph{efficiency} and reducing their \emph{bias}.
+Many interesting empirical applications of classical quantile regression (QR) \citep{koenker1978regression} and instrumental variable quantile regression (IVQR) \citep{chernozhukov2005iv,chernozhukov2006instrumental} feature small sample sizes, which can arise either as a result of a limited number of observations or when estimating tail quantiles, or both \citep[e.g.,][]{chernozhukov2005annals,elsner2008increasing,chernozhukov2011inference,adrian2016covar,adrian2019vulnerable}.
+QR and IVQR estimators are nonlinear and can thus exhibit substantial biases in small samples.
+In this paper, we theoretically characterize these biases and develop a feasible bias correction procedure.

-The main challenge when analyzing the most popular QR and IVQR estimators is that they solve optimization problems with non-smooth objective functions and \emph{discontinuous} sample moments.\footnote{We discuss approaches based on smoothed objective functions and estimation equations in Section \ref{sec:intro_higherorder}.} To formally study the properties of these estimators, we develop a novel approximation of their sample moments by a H\"older-continuous process with an \emph{explicit modulus of continuity} and a \emph{negligible} approximation error.
-This approximation allows us to characterize the key factors that determine the performance of these estimators: (i) the modulus of asymptotic stochastic continuity of the sample moments and (ii) the magnitude of the sample moment error evaluated at the estimators.

-An important practical implication is that exact estimators such as linear programming (LP) estimators of QR and mixed integer programming (MIP) estimators of IVQR models \citep{chen2018exact,zhu2019learning} are more efficient than estimators that do not exactly minimize the sample moment error.
-However, computing exact minima of non-smooth functions may be computationally prohibitive, and hence approximate but tractable estimators are often unavoidable.

-Our higher-order analytical framework directly suggests an approach for alleviating the trade-off between computational feasibility and small-sample performance.
-We show that applying a 1-step Newton correction to any approximate solution reduces the bias and MSE to nearly $O\left(\frac{1}{n^{3/4}}\right)$.
-This analysis further allows us to explicitly establish the precision, also nearly $O_p\left(\frac{1}{n^{3/4}}\right)$, of asymptotic normal and bootstrap approximations of general QR and IVQR estimators.